-Tiwi Land Council will continue in their assistance with cultural heritage management via the protection of sacred sites and areas of significance both on land and in the sea.
-Most of the land under title of the Tiwi Aboriginal Land Trust is subject to mining exploration applications, with the entire area under title subject to a petroleum exploration permit application, continuing determination and consultations with traditional owners pertaining to sacred sites and significant areas will be undertaken.
-As mapping technologies improve and become operationally viable better use of them will be made.
+Most of the land under title of the Tiwi Aboriginal Land Trust is subject to mining exploration applications, with the entire area under title subject to a petroleum exploration permit application.
+Consultations with traditional owners pertaining to mining and potential impacts to sacred sites and ecologically significant areas will be undertaken.

 The Anthropologist will assist in undertaking anthropological research to determine clan estate ownership for areas of proposed mining and/or development.
-This work includes assisting the Mining & Natural Resources Officer in facilitating community consultations to ensure that landowners and affected communities understand the purpose of the proposed action(s) and have consented to it as a group.
+This work includes assisting the Mining & Resources Officer in facilitating community consultations to ensure that landowners and affected communities understand the purpose of the proposed action(s) and have consented to it as a group.
 Priority will be given to working with landowners to identify sacred sites and areas of social significance within existing mining leases to ensure their protection.
 Under the guidance of the Anthropologist, site custodians will be encouraged to apply to register these sites with the Aboriginal Areas Protection Authority (AAPA) to ensure their maximum protection under NT legislation.